 If someone gets injured during the game you may use a courtesy runner for them only if you haven't already designated courtesy runners for 2 other runners.
 If you already have 2 designated, the normal Ponce rules will apply if you run for them (they won't be able to play defense the next inning).

-In all cases, the courtesy runner will be the last out made (not the last batted out as in MSBL).
+In all cases, the courtesy runner will be the last batted out made.
 If it happens in the first inning with no outs, it would be the last batter in the lineup.

 All courtesy runners MAY NOT STEAL.
 If the pitched ball leaves the batter's-catcher's box area, the runner may advance, but no straight steals are allowed with courtesy runners.
 Courtesy runners may not steal if the catcher blocks the ball and it stays in the plate area, the ball MUST leave the catcher's-batter's box area for them to advance.